A twenty-four year veteran of city government, Patrick Brophy is Mayor Kim Janey’s Chief of Operations for Boston.

 As Chief of Operations, Brophy oversees the Public Facilities Department, the Property Management Department, and the Inspectional Services Department.

-Boston’s Public Facilities Department (PFD) is the City’s construction management department, responsible for executing Mayor Walsh’s multi-year, $500M capital building program.
+Boston’s Public Facilities Department (PFD) is the City’s construction management department, responsible for executing the multi-year, $500 million capital building program.
 PFD is responsible for all major municipal building programming, design, and construction.

 Patrick Brophy is a Boston Latin Academy graduate and holds a Masters Degree in Public Administration from Northeastern University.